aurora-sim/Aurora-WebUI/README.md

 * Don't forget to set up your php.ini mail

 ## Errors with viewing or logging users into WebUI (not admin users)
 * Make sure that an Aurora.Addon.WebUI.dll is in the bin/ folder of the place that are you running Aurora (or Aurora.Server) from.
-You can get this from https://github.com/aurora-sim/Aurora-WebUI/downloads if you didn't compile Aurora and Aurora-WebUI.

 ## Page editor will not load in Administrator Section.
 * While testing on osgrid.org we resolved this issue by creating a .htaccess file in the root of your website with the following code